Nikaia, Attica: Transport

 Nikaia metro station of line 3 is situated in the city.
 There are also many buses servicing the city (OSY).

 History

-On August 17, 1944, took place the Executions of Kokkinia.
+On August 17, 1944 the Executions of Kokkinia took place.
 It was the largest Nazi roundup and one of the largest-scale war crimes committed during the German occupation of Greece.

 Nikaia, like many other places around Greece, owes its population eruption to Greek refugees who were forced out of Asia Minor after the 1919-1922 Greco-Turkish war ended.
 It was part of the municipality of Piraeus until 1933, when it became a separate municipality, then still under the name Nea Kokkinia.
 It was renamed to Nikaia in 1940.

 The 8th International Tournament of Nikaia, a chess tournament, took place between August 19 and 27, 2000.
 The Greek Weightlifting Grand Prix took place in Nikaia on December 9 and 10, 2003.

 Sports

 Nikaia has four sport clubs with important history.
 These are Proodeftiki with a great successful history in the football, Ionikos Nikaias with successful departments in the football (Ionikos Nikaias F.C.) and basketball (Ionikos Nikaias B.C.), A.E.
 Nikaias, and Aris Nikaias.